 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-The personality of a real estate agent is key.
+The personality of a real estate agent is critical.
 What are the key character traits of real estate agents?
 When recruiting real estate agents, it can be argued that soft skills are more important than technical skills.
 After all, it’s easier to teach someone how to use a piece of software than to expect them to change their character overnight.
 This presents a problem since soft skills aren’t measurable through tests.
-Assessing character and personality is easier when hiring new agents with Brokerkit.
-Not only does this software in the real estate industry come with various functions that include email automation and CRM features, but it also gives you access to tools like Wizehire.
+Assessing the character and personality of real estate agents is easier when hiring new agents with Brokerkit.
+Not only does this software in the real estate industry come with various functions, including email automation and CRM features, but it also gives you access to tools like Wizehire.
 This online recruiting service provides interview guidance, among many other resources, and helps analyze Real Estate agents’ character.

 There are as many personality types as there are agents.
 Speaking of interview guidance, here are some ways you can gauge a person’s character during an interview and determine if they’re a good fit for your brokerage:

-During interviews for a career in real estate, there’s only one goal in every job applicant’s mind: they must impress the interviewer so they can land a job.
+During interviews for a career in real estate, there’s only one goal in every job applicant’s mind: they must impress the interviewer to land a job.
 Thus, you can expect them to come prepared for interview questions.
 Those that go the extra mile might even have practiced in front of a mirror.
-They have also likely visited a website to find tips on handling commonly asked questions during job interviews.
+They have also likely visited a website for tips on handling commonly asked questions during job interviews.

 It’s essential to watch out for these “canned” responses that sound too generic.
 Ask them to elaborate on their answers; for example, ask how they would use their so-called “greatest strength” outside of work.
-If they have difficulty providing a solution, they may be overselling their skills (or that they don’t possess them at all).
+If they have difficulty providing a solution, they may be overselling their skills (or they don’t possess them).

 Being an agent dealing with real estate transactions can be stressful.
 From scheduling multiple client meetings and house showings to dealing with demanding clients, it’s safe to say that being a real estate agent isn’t for the faint of heart.
-Thus, it’s good to know whether a candidate can handle the stress and perform under pressure.
+Thus, knowing whether a candidate can handle the stress and perform under pressure is good.

 Ask the candidate to give an example of a stressful situation and how they dealt with it.
 As with the above example, watch out for any formulaic response.
 Ask them for concrete examples if they say they thrive in a stressful situation.
 They’ll likely focus on their success, so pay attention to how they describe the “stressful situation.”

 “On a scale of 1 to 10, how would you rate your performance in your previous job?”
-The play-safe answer here is in the range of 6 to 7 or maybe an 8.
-A candidate wants to impress but giving themselves a ten would mean that you’ll expect quite a lot from them.
+The play-safe answer here ranges from 6 to 7 or maybe an 8.
+A candidate wants to impress, but giving themselves a ten would mean you’ll expect quite a lot from them.
 A low score, on the other hand, can put their hiring chances at risk.

 Top real estate agents and professionals would likely give themselves a high rating based on specific skills.
 They can play up their strengths and admit they still have room to grow without sounding self-deprecating.